About

 setting sail

-After more than a dozen prototypes utilising the latest techniques in 3D printing and CNC coil winding the design was finalised.
+After many, many prototypes utilising the latest techniques in 3D printing and CNC coil winding the design was finalised.
 A successful crowdfunding campaign in June 2015 raised enough funds to pay for the expensive tooling costs like die casting, as well as many of the custom manufactured magnets and coils that can be found in a Submarine.
 With some elements of the design requiring accuracy of up to 1/100th of a millimeter the Submarine is a piece of precision engineering.

-Now the Submarine is shipping all over the world.
-It is being used one the road and in studios big and small.
+Now, our pickups are sold all over the world.
+They are used on the road, and in studios big and small.
 Singer-songwriters, small bands, big bands, one man/woman bands, leftfield experimentalists, noise rock, indie, folk, electronica musicians have all found a use for it.